otjrocks/CellularAutomaton/README.md

       so that users do not unintentionally modify the simulation.
 However, only a single if statement would need to be changed to allow grid state updating while the simulation is running.
+    * In Falling Sand, if a sand cell is able to moved directly down, it will automatically move down.
+If it can only move to its left or right diagonal, it will randomly choose one of the diagonals if both of them are empty.
+If only one diagonal is empty and it cannot fall directly down, it will move to the only open diagonal.

 * Known Bugs: